Government's Meetings Transparency Hits New Low

 The lack of attention to detail may have just hit a new low, however.
 DfT permanent secretary Bernadette Kelly is reported as recently having met “Paul Heathrow” to discuss “operational issues concerning Covid-19″.

 Just one small technical point: there’s no one called Paul Heathrow.
-Like Tim, Guido presumes the government meant Lord Paul Deighton, the non-executive chair of the airport.
+Like Tim, Guido presumes the government meant Lord (Paul) Deighton, the non-executive chair of the airport.
 Either transparency standards are now on the floor, or nominative determinism has gone too far…